HR Updates and FAQs

 All NHS staff are classified as key workers or critical workers and therefore are permitted to access school or childcare provision, or travel to and from work, as well as for other essential purposes.

-To support you we are providing you with a template generic letter which you should complete and present with a valid ID badge if required.
+To support you we are providing you with a template generic letter which you can obtain by contacting the HR Team (contact details above).

 Department of Education – Guidance for schools

 To support our staff with school age children we have created the following summary taken from the latest Department for Education Guidance.
 You can also download the Trust’s COVID-19 Childcare Guiding Principles which covers our approach to supporting those staff with child care needs, whilst balancing the requirement to provide a number of our services over a 24/7 period.

 All schools must follow this process and ensure all staff are aware of it.

 Ensure that pupils, staff and other adults do not come into the school if they have coronavirus (COVID-19) symptoms or have tested positive in at least the last 10 days and ensuring anyone developing those symptoms during the school day is sent home, are essential actions to reduce the risk in schools and further drive down transmission of coronavirus (COVID-19).